 While you may want to order all new furniture or call a contractor and have major remodeling done, it can be a hit to the budget.
 Often the hidden expenses of moving mean your wallet is lean and big changes will have to wait.
 However, there are options.
 Don’t let low energy or funds get you down or hold you back!

-Think of visiting discount stores, searching thrift shops and rummaging through the clearance aisles to find the treasures for the projects you choose, which will make your pockets and mind a lot happier.
-Here are ten inexpensive ways to help you get motivated to make some changes to your home, both indoors and out, without breaking the bank:
+Think of visiting discount stores, searching thrift shops and rummaging through the clearance aisles to find the treasures for the projects you choose!
+This will make your pockets and mind a lot happier.
+Here are ten inexpensive ways to help you get motivated to make some changes to your home, both indoors and out, without breaking the bank.

 Sheets for Slipcovers

 Paint will transform nearly any tired surface into a fresh, new-looking space.
-If you have a hard time picturing the perfect color for the room you want to renovate, you can look online for a virtual paint visualizer.
-It will give you an idea of color combinations that work well together and let you see what the end result will look like.
+Have a hard time picturing the perfect color for the room you want to renovate?
+Look online for a virtual paint visualizer.
+It will give you an idea of color combinations that work well together and let you see what the result will look like.

 Patios and Decks

 These spaces are likely where you’ll be entertaining in nice weather, so add a personal touch for your friends to admire.
-Consider laying a new paver pathway, add some comfortable cushions to your seating area and cluster some interesting plants or flowers in a corner or two to give your space a personal touch.
+Consider laying a new paver pathway, or add some comfortable cushions to your seating area!
+You could also cluster some interesting plants or flowers in a corner or two to give your space a personal touch.